 Based on our own research we have developed a test-kit (patent-pending) that combines behavioural data with the stress hormone cortisol.
 Hormone data will not be affected by the same biases as questionnaire data, and we can use it to check whether levels are unsustainable over prolonged periods of time.
 We propose to the business to purchase a test-kit to each of their employeesEmployees can decide whether to disclose their results to management or not; either way they will receive personalised advice on how to deal with their stress levels, which has the added value of reducing probability of stress-related absenteeism, productivity and employee turnover.
 The business will receive actionable advice based on test results.
 However, please note that Persometrics can not, and will not, compromise anonymity of test takers

-Our business burnout prevention package includes a course at your premises anywhere in Switzerland (presentation in English or French) with a stress consultant who will inform you about the risks of burnout and individuals' ability to fight stress.
-The presentation will include a demonstration of our hormone test kit.
+Our business package can be offered remotely.
 Your company receives a preferential price for our hormone test kits so that each employee receives their personal test kit.
 For a description of the test-kit, stress hormone test kit.
 Employees receive their individual results with advice on how to handle their personal "stress fingerprint" based on scientific evidence.
-In this way, the company reduces the risk of burnout and other diseases by giving employees an instrument to take their health into their own hands.
-Price: CHF 1400, - plus 120 francs per test kit.
+They also answer questions that regard the business (leader style, resource availability, etc).
+In this way, your company reduces the risk of burnout and other diseases both directly and indirectly.
+First, the company receives descriptive statistics in a full stress report with suggestions as to how to improve work conditions.
+Second, the employees are given an instrument to take their health into their own hands and reduce their own illness proneness.

 We can also offer an onsite presentation with a stress consultant who explains risks of stress and gives demonstrations of the test-kit.
 This is offered in English or French, and in Switzerland only.
 Please contact us for a quote.